-In addition, Eltek USA, a wholly-owned Delaware subsidiary, employed 4 full-time employees as of December 31, 2018, as of December 31, 2017 and December 31, 2016.
+In addition, Eltek USA, a wholly-owned Delaware subsidiary, employed 3 full-time employees as of December 31, 2019, as compared to 4 full-time employees as of December 31, 2018 and December 31, 2017.

 Our relationships with our employees in Israel are governed by Israeli labor law, extension orders of the Israeli Ministry of Economy and Industry and personal employment agreements.
 We are subject to various Israeli labor laws, general collective bargaining agreements entered into, from time to time, between the Histadrut and the Manufacturers Association, as well as specific and local agreements and arrangements.
 Such laws, agreements, and arrangements cover the wages and employment conditions of our employees, including length of the workday, minimum daily wages for professional workers, contribution to pension fund, insurance for work related accidents, procedures for dismissing employees, determination of severance pay, benefit programs and annual leave.
 We generally provide our Israeli employees with benefits and working conditions beyond the minimums required by law.